Agile-IoT/agile-iotivity/Simple-Client-Linux/README.md

 Simple Client Linux Example
 ========================

 This is a simple IoTivity client written for Linux.
 It is able to discover every resource by doing a query to a specific IP address (unicast or multicast).
 If some resources have as ResourceType *oic.r.light*, it tries to interact with them.
 This client was tested with the [IoTivity example][1] for RIOT-OS.

 #Build
 Go to the /Simple-Client-Linux and type
 ```
  $ make
 ```
+NOTE: IoTivity was installed using the script `install_iotivity.sh` available on this repo.

 #Usage
 The command syntax is